COVID-linked deaths seen in Beijing after virus rules eased | Health

 China has not reported a death from COVID-19 since Dec.
 4. China's official death toll remains low, with just 5,235 deaths — compared with 1.1 million in the United States.
 However, public health experts caution that such statistics can't be directly compared.
 Chinese health authorities count only those who died directly from COVID-19, excluding those whose underlying conditions were worsened by the virus.
 In many other countries, guidelines stipulate that any death where the coronavirus is a factor or contributor is counted as a COVID-19-related death.

-Experts say this has been the longstanding practice in China, but questions have been raised at times about whether officials have sought to minimise the figures.
+Experts say this has been the longstanding practice in China, but questions have been raised at times about whether officials have sought to minimize the figures.

 Also on Friday, China's Cabinet ordered rural areas to prepare for the return of migrant workers this holiday season in hopes of preventing a big surge in COVID-19 cases in communities with limited medical resources.
 Returnees must wear masks and avoid contact with elderly people, and village committees must monitor their movements, the guidelines said, but didn't mention the possibility of isolation or quarantines.